panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 `hero.realName` evaluates to `undefined` because `realName` property is missing.

-Now you can see an idea: let's compare against `undefined` to determine the existence of the property.
+Now you can see an idea: you can compare with `undefined` to determine the existence of the property.

 ```javascript{6}
 const hero = {